L'Orée-d'Écouves

 L'Orée-d'Écouves (/fr/) is a commune in the Orne department in north-western France.
 It was established on 1 January 2019 by merger of the former communes of Livaie (the seat), Fontenai-les-Louvets, Longuenoë and Saint-Didier-sous-Écouves.

 Geography

+The commune is made up of the following collection of villages and hamlets, Landrée, La Noé Plate, Saint-Didier-sous-Écouves, Fontenai, La Biochère, Gatenoë, L'Orée-d'Écouves, La Baudrière, Longuenoë and Livaie.

+The commune is located within the Normandie-Maine Regional Natural Park.

+The commune along with 26 others contains part of the Forêt d'Écouves.

 The Commune along with another 11 communes shares part of a 5,255 hectare, Natura 2000 conservation area, called the Vallée du Sarthon et affluents.